vsnunes/sec1819/README.md

 This clients accepts all arguments as a regular client and it's only available on the VirtualCertificares mode to simplify testing.

-There are 14 options which try to break our security measures.
-Every normal operation has 4 variants:
+There are several options which try to break our security measures:
 Attack on the Message from Client to Notary:
-* Replay Attack
-* Tampering

-Attack on the Message from the Notary to the Client:
-* Replay Attack
-* Tampering

-Aditionannaly there's also an example of the wrong key being used.
+* Intention to Sell sented only to 2 out of 4 notaries
+* Intention to Sell sented only to 3 out of 4 notaries
+* BuyGood without proof of work

 ## Testing Security Measures
 From root folder: